-As of 30 June 2019, the assessment of the income tax returns of the Company and its subsidiaries is as follows:
+As of 30 June 2020, the assessment of the income tax returns of the Company and its subsidiaries is as follows:

-The assessment of income tax returns

-The Company Assessed and approved up to 2016

-Mitsumichi Industrial Co., Ltd. Assessed and approved up to 2017
+The assessment of income tax returns The Company Assessed and approved up to 2017 Mitsumichi Industrial Co., Ltd. Assessed and approved up to 2018 Taiwan Cheer Champ Co., Ltd Assessed and approved up to 2018

-As of 30 June 2019, the foreign subsidiaries of the Company have been subject to foreign taxation jurisdiction and have been declared in 2018.
+As of 30 June 2020, the foreign subsidiaries of the Company have been subject to foreign taxation jurisdiction and have been declared in 2019.